bueltge/wordpress-admin-style/README.md

 `composer require bueltge/wordpress-admin-style`

-If you have changed the default directory structure or just want the plugin to a specific locaion, you can create a project from the Composer package.
+If you have changed the default directory structure or just want the plugin to a specific location, you can create a project from the Composer package.

 `composer create-project bueltge/wordpress-admin-style <optional-name>`